 For its part, the paschal lamb is slaughtered after 4 months of age, but never exceeding one year of life.
 This meat is characterized by being slightly darker and possessing a more intense flavor.

 Lamb meat is largely divided into shoulder, rib, and hip.
 The shoulder is ideal as a roast and has a more chewy consistency than pork or beef.

 A leg of lamb is very rich and appetizing.
 It has more meat than the shoulder and the meat is a little more compact, making them perfect to enjoy as thin fillets or baked with potatoes, a tremendously delicious dish.

-The flavor and texture of lamb is arguably different depending on the country of origin and typically reflects everything from what the animal eats to the physical characteristics of the breed.
+The flavor and texture of lamb are arguably different depending on the country of origin and typically reflect everything from what the animal eats to the physical characteristics of the breed.